 4. Unscrew the valve stem cap on a tire.

-This is the little black or silver screw-cap on your tire’s rim.
+This is the little black, blue, green or silver screw-cap on your wheel's valve stem.
 It should be plainly visible from the outside of your car.

 5. Attach the tire pressure gauge to the valve stem.

 Follow the instructions that come with your tire pressure gauge.
-If there's a hissing sound when you insert the gauge, it may not be properly aligned.
+If there's a hissing sound when you insert the gauge, it may not be properly seated on the valve stem.
 Re-adjust the angle of the gauge until the hissing stops.
 What's your tire pressure?
 Do your tires need to be inflated?

 6. Replace the valve stem cap.